Blog » Latest Articles

 Factor 1: Customization vs. Convenience

-Integrating Iris solutions via API or SDK into your product gives you maximum flexibility over the customer journey, text, visual design, and all other interface elements.
+Integrating Iris solutions via API or SDK into your product gives you maximum flexibility over the customer journey, text, design, and all other interface elements.

 • This means you will take on the consumer software development and testing, including certain key aspects such as notifications (email, SMS, push, etc.).